mkostrun/vibrometer/art/README.md

 ![image1](https://github.com/mkostrun/vibrometer/blob/master/art/lg-d2-201901121137-ch2.png?raw=true)

 Fig. 2: Spectrograms for D1 (top) and D2 (bottom) for acceleration along Y (left/right) axis.
-Same banging at around 12.5 minute is present for D1.
+Same banging at around 12.5 minute is present for D1, which forces the washing machine drum controller during the spin cycle to increase the RPM from approximately 17 Hz (1020 RPM) to 20 Hz (1200 RPM).
+For D2 the entire spin cycle is done at approximately 17 Hz.